benboba/svg-vdom/docs/en/parent-node.md

 - If the insert is DocumentFragment, all the child nodes of DocumentFragment will be inserted instead, and the list of child nodes of DocumentFragment will be cleared
 - If you try to insert the node itself or an ancestor node, it will return false
+- If childNode is an array of nodes, as long as any one of the nodes is not successfully inserted, it will return false
 - If you insert an existing child node, the position of the child node will be changed

 ## ParentNode.prototype.insertBefore(childNode: INode | INode[], previousTarget: INode)